CDMX: Art and Design (Re)Construct a City | SU25 Faculty-Led

 LEARNING OUTCOMES

-• Opportunity to witness and learn about the complex historical contexts of Mexico and Latin American art and culture, critically reflecting on Euroamerican disciplines and contexts;
+Develop cultural literacy about the complex historical and creative contexts of Mexico and Latin America, critically reflecting on colonial legacies and Indigenous frameworks;

 ABOUT MEXICO CITY, MEXICO